Create an Experience Builder app

 Add a web map to the app

 The nonprofit that you work for needs information about disadvantaged communities in the area of Louisville, Kentucky.
 Now that you have selected and set up your app, you'll add a web map of disadvantaged communities mapped using Justice40 criteria.
+This web map will just be for reference, and won't interact with the Business Analyst widget.

 1. On the canvas, click the map widget to select it.